davidpaps/Boris_Bike/README.md

 dockingstation = DockingStation.new
 ```

 This will return 2 Hexadecimal numbers, indicating the creation of the new objects.
-You can then type in the following commands to action the objects accordingly:
+You can then type in the following in the command line to action the objects accordingly:

 ```
+dockingstation.dock(bike)
+dockingstation.release_bike
+bike.working?
+bike.report_broken
 ```